JupiterBroadcasting/jupiterbroadcasting.com/README.md

 Deployment is done with Github Actions, see workflow file in `.github/workflows/main.yml` At the moment it is only triggered when something in the `main` branch is changing, but it can also be set up to run at certain times.
-This would also enable scheduled publishing, since Hugo per default only build pages which have set `date` in frontmatter to <= `now`
+This would also enable scheduled publishing, since Hugo per default only builds pages which have set `date` in frontmatter to <= `now`

 ### Credits